 Adding a reminder to your note

-When you click on the reminder icon (the bell with the plus), you can add a reminder to your note.
+You can add a reminder to your note when you click on the reminder icon (the bell with the plus).
 You can choose whether you want to choose a date and time or a place for the reminder.
-If you choose the date and time, you can choose the date and then set a reminder for the morning, afternoon or the evening – the times specified by you in the Google Keep app settings.
-Alternatively, you can choose a custom time for the specific date you chose.
+If you choose the date and time, you can choose the date and then set a reminder for the morning, afternoon or evening – the times specified by you in the Google Keep app settings.
+Alternatively, you can choose a custom time for your specific date.

 You can also choose to set a recurring reminder from here.
 You can choose how often the task or item will repeat.
-The options for a recurring reminder is daily, weekly, monthly, yearly.
-You can also choose to set a custom recurring reminder, ranging from various options such as every day/week/month/year, every second or third day/week/month/year, etc. You can also set a date for when the recurring reminder needs to end.
+The options for recurring reminders are daily, weekly, monthly, and yearly.
+You can also set a custom recurring reminder, ranging from various options such as every day/week/month/year, every second or third day/week/month/year, etc. You can also set a date for when the recurring reminder needs to end.

-Setting a reminder based on your location is another cool feature of Google Keep.
-You can determine a specific location and when you get to this location, the reminder will be activated.
-This will link to the default location app you set in the Google Keep app settings.
+Setting a reminder based on location is another cool feature of Google Keep.
+You can determine a specific location, and the reminder will be activated when you get to this location.
+This will link to your default location app in the Google Keep app settings.

 When the date, time or location is reached, you will receive a notification on your phone to remind you of the specific item.